 For those looking for a “normal-looking”, full-size high chair packed with functionality and versatility, the Graco Blossom 6-in-1 Convertible High Chair has six seat modes: infant chair, conventional baby chair, infant booster, toddler booster, youth chair, and two-seater.

 You read “two-seater” right—an older sibling can use the included booster seat while the younger child sits in the high chair.
 This high chair can be used for newborns up to 40lbs, while the toddler booster and youth chair can hold older kids up to 60lbs.
 For newborns who are not ready for solids, it has three recline positions for bottle-feeding or relaxing.
 For older kiddos, the three-position removable footrest ensures they’re adequately supported while sitting up straight.

-The Blossom has six height adjustments to fit any table or counter and includes a five-point harness that converts to three-points to keep babies and toddlers safe.
+The Blossom has six height positions to fit any table or counter and includes a five-point buckle harness that converts to three points to keep babies and toddlers safe.
 It’s also easy to clean with a leatherette seat pad that is machine-washable, plus a removable tray and dishwasher-safe tray insert.

 Best Grow-Along: Stokke Tripp Trapp

 Regarding quality, few can match that of Stokke, a Norwegian company known internationally for its award-winning children’s products.
 Their Tripp Trapp epitomizes minimalist Scandinavian design and maximum function, with a high chair that serves kids from six months to three years, then converts to a chair that holds up to 242lbs!

 Designed 50 years ago as a “chair for life,” the Tripp Trapp is a Stokke staple.
 Its European beech and oak wood construction lend to its exceptional stability, and it pulls right up to a table for family-style eating.
 A detachable tray can be purchased separately or bundled with a seat cushion.